KorfLab/exam/README.md

 Using `conda`, install `blast-legacy` from the `bioconda` channel.
 Then format the blast database with `formatdb` and search it with `blastall -p blastp`.
 To get the similar proteins, set the E-value to 1e-5.
-You may also like to use tabular output to make it easier to get the matching protein name.
+You may also like to use tabular output to make it easier to get the matching protein names.
 Find these options in the usage statment (of course).

 Document this task in a text file that shows the command lines and the output.